willmartian/hdot/README.md

 # hdot

-A zero-dependacy, buildless, terse, and type-safe way to write HTML in JavaScript.
+A zero-dependency, buildless, terse, and type-safe way to write HTML in JavaScript.